Playing The Game

 The hope that Uche’s words left him with dissipated when Anu announced she had to get back to work soon.
 He had hoped to get her alone that afternoon.
 Earlier that day, he had walked half of the way to the lift and although one of the nurses had followed him with a wheelchair, which he eventually collapsed in, he had wanted to tell her this.

-Feeling lately, that she was doing too much, he had taken to giving his all to his rehabilitation sessions.
+Feeling lately, that she needed a break he had taken to giving his all to his rehabilitation sessions.
 Lying about the gaps in his memory and exercising his limbs on his own.
 He hoped this would help his recovery so that he’d be able to share her responsibilities soon – work and worries about their child.

 “Idriss, are you asleep?”
 Anu asked and proceeded to put her notepad and pen in her bag without waiting for an answer.